 The reason they do this is to give the minors an opportunity to grow up to be productive, law-abiding citizens.
 Young people have long lives ahead of them; the juvenile court system attempts to help them live it safely and well.

 One of the differences between adult courts and juvenile court is the language used.
 In adult court, people are found guilty of “crimes,” where in juvenile court, crimes are referred to as “juvenile acts,” except in the case of very violent crimes.
 What is referred to in adult court as a “trial” is called an “adjudication hearing” in juvenile court.
+A juvenile crime lawyer in Pittsburgh can represent your child at this hearing.

 Because the law views minors as children, minors have more protection than adults do as they go through the court system.
 One of the ways minors are protected is that their juvenile court records are sealed, so that no one outside the juvenile system can access them.
 Another way in which juvenile courts protect minors is to refrain from sentencing them to time in adult jails.